 Hey all!
 Real Farmer Jeff here.

-In this post, I’ll explain hand-pollination and flower structure in more detail as well as share how to use an electric toothbrush to boost tomato yields.
+In this post, I’ll explain hand-pollination and flower structure in more detail as well as share why you should use an electric toothbrush to boost tomato yields, and how.

 Tomatoes are self-pollinating, which means a single plant can pollinate itself (I’ll touch more on this below).